15 SEPTEMBER – 4 NOVEMBER 2017

 Publications on his work include The Anthology of Polish Photography 1839 – 1989, The Masters of Polish Landscape and The Polish Photography in the 20th Century.

 His latest exhibition Metropolis on Silesian urban landscapes was held at the Silesian Museum in Katowice in 2013 and a solo show Silesia and Galicia in the Museum of History of Photography in 2016 in Krakow (Poland).
 His photo book based on the same series was recently selected in the Open Submission at Belfast and Athens Photo Festivals respectively (2017).

 Black + White Photography Magazine, 31 August 2017 (October Issue /printed)

 The full press release (pdf file) can be downloaded here:

 Artist Talk – Free.
 Spaces are limited so booking is essential.

 To book your place, please email email@example.com with your name and contact details.

-For PDF catalogue with available vintage and modern prints and prices, please contact Magda at the gallery or write to: firstname.lastname@example.org
+For PDF catalogue with available vintage and modern prints and prices, please contact the gallery directly or write to: firstname.lastname@example.org